This Graphic Designer’s Little Black Book of WordPress Plugins

 The Divi Builder plugin allows you to design and build web pages directly in your browser.
 You can use one of the hundreds of pre-made layouts and customise them as much or as little as you like.
 Or you can start from a blank canvas and build from scratch.
 Either way, the Divi Builder is a designer’s dream!
 It gives you almost complete flexibility to create whatever your creative heart desires — without the limitations that normally come with other page builder themes or plugins.

-I now build all my websites with the Divi Builder.
-This awesome tool helped me say sayonara to my web developer and create awesome websites all by myself.
+I now build all my websites with the Divi Theme (which has the Builder built-in).
+This awesome tool helped me say adiós to my web developer and create awesome websites all by myself.
 More about that here.

 This simple little plugin is a huge timesaver.
 Whenever you’d like to create a new page, post or project with a similar layout to one you already have, this plugin allows you to make a copy of it in one click.
 Next simply swap out your title, text, images, then publish and you’re done.
 Too easy!